 Thank our caregivers for their compassionate labors of love

-In the hospital, I gave thanks for healing and my hopeful and heroic caregivers
+In the hospital, I gave thanks for healing and my heroic caregivers

 We sometimes take for granted the blessings that are all round us, until we are faced with a crisis.

 A financial crisis, a troubled relationship, a health emergency, job insecurity.
 You name it.

 A crisis either brings us to our knees, opens our eyes or deepens the malaise we’re in.

 A recent health crisis put me on my knees, back in the hospital gave me more time in God’s word.
 More significantly, it gave me time to talk to with my caregivers, the nurses, technicians, therapists, doctors and others who selflessly care for us when we are unable to.